mrbooshehri/my_devops-journey/zabbix/super zabbix/README.md

 tags, for example ```old event tag name``` AndOr ```new event tag name```, thne set the operation in ```operations``` tab.

+**Note:** It's a good approach to consider hyrarcical structures of bottlenecks as dependency, and related events as correlation.

 ## Templates
 Templates help us to define items, application name, trigger, screen,